dionnyprensa/dev_challenge/Challenge1/readme.md

 - The file name follows the path structure: `bid_ask_spread-BTC_MXN-20230930-23-part-0.csv` where `part-0` is the incremental partition number.
 This enables the reading of a group of files using the specific pair and any combination of filters from the previous levels.

-The hierarchy I've used to organize the data lake is based on my experience with Spark and its functionality for reading files using physical partition filters and wildcards.
+The hierarchy I've used to organize the data lake is based on my experience with Apache Spark and its functionality for reading files using physical partition filters and wildcards.
 I'm not familiar with the tools used beyond Python, but I hope to know them.